College Search

 Program serves students who have left high school?
 Some of our students have left high school

-Deadline to apply to this program: March of each year
+Deadline to apply to this program: March 8, 2024

 Criteria for admission

-• Must have completed high school academic requirements; must have the ability to learn, work, and participate in a classroom, group, and/or work setting; Must have functional reading & writing skills; Must be able to independently and safely navigate the college environment; Must have basic safety skills in an unsupervised setting; Must be able to meet LCCC student code of conduct; Must have a documented disability; Must arrange transportation to and from campus, SEED related activities, and/or work environments; Must be goal oriented and internally motivated
+• Must have completed high school academic requirements; Must have the ability to learn, work, and participate in a classroom, group, and/or work setting; Must have functional reading & writing skills; Must be able to independently and safely navigate the college environment, as there may not always be supervision; Must have basic safety skills in an unsupervised setting; Must be able to meet LCCC student code of conduct; Must have a documented disability; Must arrange transportation to and from campus, SEED related activities, and/or work environments; Must be goal oriented and internally motivated

 Accepts out-of-state students?
 Yes